Sandbox

 The Events Feed provides detailed information about the updates received for the asset:

-• Webhook updates reflecting state changes.
+• Webhooks reflecting state changes.

 This ensures you can associate every modification with its associated webhook.